-Healthcare is a vast career field, with a number of specialisations in many different areas of medicine, ranging from mental health nursing to caring for the disabled and working with sick children.
+Healthcare is a vast career field, with a number of specialisations in many different areas of medicine, ranging from working in public health to caring for the disabled and working with sick children.
 The many career options that are available within the medical field mean that there will always be a specific job that will suit your education and experience levels.

 Medicine encompasses the practice of treating patients suffering from a wide range of illnesses and ensuring that steps are taken within modern medicine to look for cures to diseases such as cancer.

 With a medical degree, you can pursue a career as a GP looking after patients at a doctor’s surgery or in a hospital.
 Medicine graduates can also explore whether they want to work within the NHS or privately.
 However, a degree in medicine does not need to equate to becoming a doctor; a career in medicine can also branch into areas of healthcare such as pathology, paediatrics or orthopaedics.